tudat-team/tudatpy/docs/tudatpy/source/estimation/observable_models_setup/light_time_corrections.rst

 This module contains a set of factory functions for setting up the light-time corrections for observation models.

-Most functions in this module create objects of type :class:`~tudatpy.estimation.biases.LightTimeCorrectionSettings`, which define settings for a type of light-time correction.
+Most functions in this module create objects of type :class:`~tudatpy.estimation.observable_models_setup.light_time_corrections.LightTimeCorrectionSettings`, which define settings for a type of light-time correction.
 The main interface with Tudat is that these objects are used as input to the observation model functions created in the :ref:`model_settings` module.